-Bread is used as the main filler and as a great way to scoop us sauces.
+Bread is used as the main filler and as a great way to scoop up sauces.

-Dal, or lentils, is one of the most essential foods in all of India.
+Dal, or lentils, is one of the essential foods in all of India.

-North Indian styles of dal curry are normally a little thicker and richer than South Indian variations.
-It's not uncommon for someone just to eat dal and bread for a meal.
+North Indian styles of dal curry are usually a little thicker and richer than South Indian variations.
+It's not uncommon for someone to just eat dal and bread for a meal.

 For more substantial main dishes, a diversity of curries and barbecue meats are always available.